 Homeowners and self-builders whose projects feature two or more domestic buildings on one site, could be earning themselves a profitable income by utilising a simple district ground source heat pump system architecture to unlock quarterly payments from the Government’s Non Domestic Renewable Heat Incentive (RHI) scheme for the next 20 years.

-And better still, these types of projects can qualify for significant financial returns from the Non Domestic strand of the RHI.
-The current Non Domestic tariff for ground source is very generous, offering quarterly payments of 9.1p/kWh on the first 1314 hours of eligible energy produced, followed by 2.7p/kWh on any additional heat produced over a 20 year period.
+More commonly associated with commercial projects, the current Non Domestic RHI tariff for ground source heat pumps is very generous in comparison with other renewable technologies.
+It has recently increased in line with inflation to 9.36p/kWh on the first 1314 hours of eligible energy produced, followed by 2.79p/kWh on any additional heat produced over a 20 year period.

-Paul Dennison, Sales Manager for UK manufacturer Kensa Heat Pumps, says:
+Paul Dennison, Sales Manager for Kensa Heat Pumps, says:

-“If your project features multiple buildings, you may be able to link them to a shared ground array to cut installation costs and fuel bills, whilst delivering the energy savings and benefits that ground source naturally brings.
-This will qualify as a district heating scheme and allow you to maximise the benefit of the Government’s RHI scheme, accessing 20 years of funding under the Non Domestic strand.”
+“If your new build or retrofit project features multiple buildings, you may be able to link them to a shared ground array to cut installation costs and fuel bills.
+This will qualify as a district heating scheme and allow you to maximise the benefit of the Government’s RHI scheme, whilst delivering the energy savings and efficiency benefits that ground source naturally brings.”